SuperVK/sparse-image-repr-bep/bep.typ

 $
 for all $(x_1,A_1), (x_2, A_2) in Aff^+(RR^2)$.
 ]
-Where $GL^+(RR^2)$ is the group of 2-dimensional real linear transformations with positive determinants, i.e. $2 times 2$ matrices with positive determinant.
+Where $GL^+(RR^2)$ is the group of 2-dimensional real linear transformations with positive determinants, i.e., $2 times 2$ matrices with positive determinant.
 This positive determinant ensures that the transformation does not flip the image, as the Gaussians and their derivatives are symmetric, which is redundant.
 Furthermore, this ensures the group consists of only one component, through which we can move in a continuous fashion.
 Intuitively, you can rotate continuously, but you cannot flip an image continuously.
 Later, this will also make mathematical sense when we decompose elements of $GL^+(RR^2)$ into a rotational matrix and a positive definite symmetric matrix, which is only possible with a positive determinant.

 #lemma[
 The unit element of $Aff^+(RR^2)$ is $(0, I)$, the inverse of any $(x, A) in Aff^+(RR^2)$ is $(-A^(-1)x, A^(-1))$ and the $Aff^+(RR^2)$ has a dimension of 6.